chipsenkbeil/choose/README.md

 choose
 ------

-*Hybrid string fuzzy matcher that uses both std{in,out} and a native GUI*
+*Fuzzy matcher for OS X that uses both std{in,out} and a native GUI*

 ---